 - Review of business plans in support of donor accessibility

-Not every organization needs all of these services or may not need them at different points in its life cycle.
-But we are ready to work with you to determine what is the best path for your organization.
+Not every organization needs all these services or may not need them at different points in its life cycle.
+But we are ready to work with you to determine the best path for your organization.

 Members of our firm are not only versed in the laws of nonprofits but are active in them.
-For instance, Charles Bridgers is currently President of a multi-location camping ministry and previously served for six years as Vice-Chair of a 12 million dollar budgeted social service organization in Georgia.
-Kevin Fitzpatrick has been a long time member of the Board of Trustee of Oglethorpe College and Michael Caldwell served the Georgia Chiefs of Police association as general counsel for decades.
-We understand the legal and practical issues of these organizations both as lawyers and as volunteers.
+For instance, Charles Bridgers is currently President of a multi-location camping ministry and served six years as Vice-Chair of a 12-million dollar social service organization in Georgia.
+Kevin Fitzpatrick has long been a member of the Board of Trustees of Oglethorpe College.
+Michael Caldwell served the Georgia Chiefs of Police Association as general counsel for decades.
+So we understand the legal and practical issues of these organizations both as lawyers and as volunteers.

 Contact a Georgia law firm experienced in organization formation

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta assists in the formation of nonprofit and exempt organizations.
-Call us at 470-443-0524 or contact us online to arrange a FREE consultation.
+DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC in Atlanta assists in the forming of nonprofit and exempt organizations.
+Call us at or contact us online to arrange a FREE consultation.
 Our Atlanta office is ADA accessible.